Grants for Organizations

-We award grants to individuals primarily through scholarships and fellowships offered across a number of different programs.
+We award a limited number of grants to individuals, primarily through scholarships and fellowships offered across a number of different programs.
 Individuals may apply for multiple grants at once.
 Scholarships are awarded to a qualified person to attend or affiliate with an accredited university.
 Fellowships are awarded to a qualified individual to work on a project in a field aligned with Open Society values over a fixed period of time.

 Grants, Scholarships, and Fellowships